SebastianThiebaud/schema-versioned-storage/README.md

 ## Releasing

-This package uses GitHub Actions to automatically publish to npm when a new release is created on GitHub.
+This package uses GitHub Actions to automatically publish to GitHub Packages when a new release is created on GitHub.

 ### Release Process